Configuration

 Zef::Configuration::License

-Contains which licenses are blacklist
+Contains which licenses are blacklisted and which ones are whitelisted.

-Defaults to no blacklisted licenses, and "*"
+Defaults to no blacklisted licenses, and "*" in the whitelist, indicating

 that any license will be acceptable.
 Does not contain any other information.